 - Have understanding of the Linux environment;

-- Knowledge of Machine Learning knowledge with experience in using PyTorch / Tensorflow / Keras.
+- Knowledge of Machine Learning with experience in using PyTorch / Tensorflow / Keras.